 - Best in class 5G transceiver power: power per Gbps for each SERDES lane is as low as 13mW, which is upto 5X lower when compared to other cost optimized FPGAs with similar capabilities

-- More hard IP and resources in smaller devices (link to TCO page): Igloo2 and SmartFusion2 provide more I/O, more transceivers, more PCI Express Endpoints and a unique high performance memory subsystem (link to HPMS page) to provide more capabilities in smaller and low power devices
+- More hard IP and resources in smaller devices: IGLOO2 and SmartFusion2 provide more I/O, more transceivers, more PCI Express Endpoints and a unique high performance memory subsystem to provide more capabilities in smaller and low power devices

 - Unlike our competitors, Mirosemi has chosen to embed a processor subsystem that has inherently lower power.
-The embedded Cortex M3 subsystem (link to MSS page if we have one) has multiple low power modes including a Sleep Mode and a Deep Sleep mode
+The embedded ARM Cortex-M3 subsystem has multiple low power modes including a Sleep Mode and a Deep Sleep mode

-- We also provide ways for the user to optimize designs for lower power using various tools to compute power profiles, smart floorplanning and power optimized place and route.
-Details are provided in AC323 (link to doc)
+- We also provide ways for the user to optimize designs for lower power using various tools to compute power profiles, smart floor planning and power optimized place and route.
+Details are provided in AC323

 Figure 1: Example system moving from Flash Freeze to Regular Operation and back to Flash Freeze

-Flash Freeze enables the rapid stopping and starting of the FPGA fabric and related IOs while preserving the state of the FPGA fabric and dramatically reducing power.
-The time to enter Flash Freeze is approximately 100 usec and the time to exit Flash Freeze is also about 100 usec.
-While in Flash Freeze, the state of the FPGA is maintained so that upon exit from Flash Freeze, the device continues to operate from where it left off.
+Flash*Freeze enables the rapid stopping and starting of the FPGA fabric and related I/Os while preserving the state of the FPGA fabric and dramatically reducing power.
+While in Flash*Freeze, the state of the FPGA is maintained so that upon exit from Flash*Freeze, the device continues to operate from where it left off.